Carmen Sandiego (video game series): Carmen Sandiego: To Steal or Not To Steal

-Video games by Gameloft
+Gameloft-developed games

 Where in the World Is Carmen Sandiego?
 (2008)

 Where in the World Is Carmen Sandiego? was released by Gameloft around 2008–2009.
 This game sees the titular thief Carmen Sandiego and her VILE gang steal jewels from museums around the world and to try to find out the famous confession of Leonardo da Vinci's brother Ruperta.
 The player's goal is to stop Carmen and capture her thieves.
 Starting as an inexperienced rookie, the player's first quest is to retrieve the Napoleon bowl that was stolen from the Louvre museum in Paris and apprehend the thief.
 It is then revealed that the bowl has spaces for 8 jewels, and it is the players' task to find these treasures.
 The game is an arcade game combined with an adventure game, consisting of twelve increasingly difficult cases to solve.

 Each investigation sends the player to various cities around the world.
 Their task is to interrogate witnesses, find out what the perpetrator looks like (three clues are required to obtain an arrest warrant), and obtain clues about their whereabouts.
 Players have seven days to solve each case.
 The player chooses the next destination on a map: if they choose incorrectly they lose time.

 As the player gains experience, they gain access to two useful gadgets - the almanac (which contains detailed information about the city) and a scanner (which helps to find clues in the city).
 The game includes 3 mini-games: "World Chase" - selecting the capital of a given country, "Flag Quiz" - recognizing the flag of a given country, and "Face Match" - remembering then indicating facial features.

 Carmen Sandiego (2025)

-In September 2024 Gameloft and HarperCollins Productions announced a new single-player game in the Carmen Sandiego franchise titled Carmen Sandiego.
-The game was released on March 4, 2025, initially on Netflix before being distributed on Steam, Nintendo Switch, PlayStation and Xbox.
+In September 2024, Gameloft and HarperCollins Productions announced a new single-player game in the Carmen Sandiego franchise titled Carmen Sandiego.
+The game, developed by Gameloft's in-house studio Gameloft Brisbane, was released on March 4, 2025, initially on Netflix before being distributed on Steam, Nintendo Switch, PlayStation and Xbox.
 The story and visuals are based on the Carmen Sandiego Netflix series, which ran from 2019 to 2021.
-According to the game announcement, players will take on the role of Carmen Sandiego herself.
+According to the game announcement, players take on the role of Carmen Sandiego herself.
 As in the Netflix series, Carmen is depicted as a hero who is tasked with tracking down and defeating V.I.L.E. villains.
-There will also be a classic mode called "The Acme Files," which the publishers said will be a tribute to the classic Carmen Sandiego games of the 1980s.
+A classic mode called "The Acme Files" also exists, which the publishers said was a tribute to the classic Carmen Sandiego games of the 1980s.
 At the Australian Game Developer Awards 2025, the game was nominated for the Excellence in Mobile award.